wchesley/The-Notebook/School/Business-Law/Reviews/Ch2_review_copy.md

 # Chapter 2 Review Questions and Problems
-Master copy, to be cloned and completed.
+Copy - To be completed.

 ## Contemporary Business Ethics